ruihuaniu/search-what-you-want/README.md

 ## Search what you want

-A React project with interesting search feature
+A React project with interesting search features

 [Live Demo]()